Bridge of Spies: Movie Review

 Donovan negotiates with the East Germans, who are initially receptive.
 But when they learn Donovan is trying to get two Americans for Abel, they pull out of the deal and arrest Donovan for passport irregularities.
 Released the next day, Donovan tells the CIA the situation.
 They don’t care about Pryor, and order Donovan to settle for Powers…

-Donovan [blackout]though is determined to save both Americans and so tries a last-ditch ploy, threatening the East Germans that if they don’t release Pryor then the whole deal will collapse and the Soviets will blame them for the failure.
+Donovan [blackout]though is determined to save both Americans and so tries a last-ditch ploy.
+If the East Germans don’t release Pryor, then the whole deal will collapse and the Soviets will blame them for the failure.
 The East Germans give in, although they insist on releasing Powers and Pryor separately – Powers at the Glienicke Bridge and Pryor at Checkpoint Charlie.[/blackout]

-The next morning [blackout]on the Glienicke Bridge, Powers and Abel are ready to swap, but there’s no sign of Pryor at Checkpoint Charlie.
+The next morning [blackout]on the Glienicke Bridge, Powers and Abel are ready to swap.
+However, there’s no sign of Pryor at Checkpoint Charlie.
 The CIA want to go ahead anyway, but Donovan realises it’s a final test and they need to hold their nerve.
 He’s right, and eventually Pryor appears and the exchange takes place.[/blackout]

 Bridge of Spies: Analysis

 Bridge of Spies is not a typical spy movie, it’s a cerebral drama, more in the tradition of legal thrillers, but despite knowing the ending in advance, as I’ve read non-fiction accounts, I found myself gripped by the storyline.